-Systems-thinkingThis approach recognises our reliance on social and environmental systems and their intrinsic links to one another.
-It aims to truly integrate sustainability into the decision-making process, for instance favouring solar panels or batteries designed for disassembly and refurbishment as part of a renewable energy strategy, to avoid resource waste and address second-order impacts.
+Systems-thinkingThis approach recognizes our reliance on social and environmental systems and their intrinsic links to one another.
+It aims to truly integrate sustainability into the decision-making process, for instance favoring solar panels or batteries designed for disassembly and refurbishment as part of a renewable energy strategy, to avoid resource waste and address second-order impacts.

 Targeted outcomes and measurementDefining objectives that can be measured from the outset is central to impact investing.
 Investors should be able to describe what new benefits will result directly from the additional capital or investment provided.

-Recognised sustainability frameworksUsing a common language to categorise investment approaches and issues, such as investible themes or topics, metrics, and targets and impact outcomes, helps create clear and consistent communication that is understood by all stakeholders.
+Recognized sustainability frameworksUsing a common language to categorize investment approaches and issues, such as investible themes or topics, metrics, and targets and impact outcomes, helps create clear and consistent communication that is understood by all stakeholders.

 A thematic approach to impact investing